apply to participate

 - Downtown Merchants – No charge: Merchants who choose to reserve booth space on the street in front of their store must register as a vendor by March 30.
 If that area is unavailable, every effort will be made to give that space priority for merchant use.

 - Entertainment: The Apple Festival operates three stages, and artists perform without compensation.
 All entertainment chosen, and performance schedule is at the complete discretion of the Board’s Entertainment chair.
-For an entertainment application, click here.
+For an entertainment application and instructions, click here.

-How does the waiting list work?
+How does the interest list work?
 If you participated last year, you were given the opportunity to apply and pay the day of the Festival or soon after to secure a space in the next year’s Festival.
-New booth registration for the next year begins in January.
-Those from our waiting list that qualify will receive a letter of invitation to apply and pay along with the appropriate forms.
-The deadline for waiting list applicants with payment is March 15.
-Payments after March 15 may be subject to a late fee.
-Vendors that have not responded with an application and check after March 15 will return to the waiting list.
+If you participated last year but haven’t yet indicated an interest in participating, simply fill out the form and send it in.
+Send no money now.
+If you’re a new vendor, fill out a form and send it in.
+Those from our waiting list that qualify will receive a letter of invitation to apply and pay along with instructions and the appropriate forms.

 If I’m accepted and pay my fee, may I request a specific location for my booth?
 We will do our best to accommodate every request, but we can never guarantee the same space.
 Most often, the decision to move a vendor after assignment is for safety reasons and better traffic flow.